marko-js/community/proposals/0000-surface-stream-errors-to-http.md

 </html>
 ```

-This is great for the user because their browser gets a head start downloading assets linked in the `<head>` and displaying the site header while the network request to the content API is underway.
+This is great for the user because their browser gets a head start downloading assets in the `<head>` and displays the site header while the network request to the content API is underway.

-However, if the `contentFetchRequest` fails for any of the myriad reasons computers are terrible, the page will show an error message instead of its real content — but as far as the HTTP layer knows, the response completed successfully.
+If the `contentFetchRequest` fails for any of the myriad reasons computers are terrible, the page will show an error message instead — but as far as the HTTP layer knows, the response completed successfully.

-No machine-readable indicator that the streamed response contains erroneous content causes some thorny problems:
+No machine-readable indicator that a streamed response contains erroneous content causes some thorny problems:

-- An HTTP cache may store the erroneous content and reuse it, causing users to see the error for longer than they otherwise would
+- An HTTP cache may store the erroneous content and reuse it, showing users the error for longer than they otherwise would

-- A search engine will index the erroneous content, since they received no sign they should try again or discard the response as invalid
+- Search engines will index the erroneous content, since they received no sign they should try again or discard the response as invalid

-- HTTP-level tools (debuggers, monitoring, curl, spiders, etc.) will report the response as successful, even when it wasn’t
+- HTTP-level tools (debuggers, monitoring, curl, spiders, etc.) will report the response as successful, even though it wasn’t

-Research into HTTP/1.1’s chunked responses and HTTP/2’s stream error handling found that they both have a standardized way of indicating a dynamically-streamed response failed to complete successfully:
+HTTP/1.1’s chunked responses and HTTP/2’s stream error handling each have a standardized way of indicating a dynamic response failed to complete successfully:

 <dl>
   <dt>HTTP/1.1 <code>Transfer-Encoding: chunked</code></dt>